turingschool/backend-curriculum-site/module4/index.md

 1. [Quantified Self](./projects/quantified-self/quantified-self) - students start by building a front end in JavaScript that connects to an existing Rails API.
 Then they will re-build the back end with Node, Express, and Knex (so cool, right?).
 This project lasts the first three weeks.
 2. [Capstone Project](http://backend.turing.io/module4/capstone_project_overview) - this is a personal project students work on weeks three to six.
 Students will put everything they've learned during their time at Turing into this final project.
-3. [Open Source Project](http://backend.turing.io/module4/projects/open_source_project) - this group project will take place in week six.
+3. [House of Vars - Open Source Project](http://backend.turing.io/module4/projects/open_source_project) - this group project will take place in week six.
 More information to come.

 ### Weekly Breakdown: